OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Structs, unions, and enums are the only types which can use any of the extensibilities.

-The default extensibility for enums is “appendable” and is not governed by ``--default-extensibility``.
+The default extensibility for enums is "appendable" and is not governed by ``--default-extensibility``.
 TypeObjects for received enums that do not set any flags are treated as a wildcard.

 .. _xtypes--assignability: